-As we said earlier you can make a bug hotel at any time of the year however we find Autumn the best for finding useful dry materials this is also a great time as many insects will be searching for a place to protect themselves from changing weather and hibernate in Winter.
+You can make a bug hotel any time of the year; however, we find Autumn the best for finding useful dry materials.
+This is also a great time as many insects will search for a place to protect themselves from changing weather and hibernate in Winter.
+It’s also a good idea to place the bug hotel in a location that is sheltered from harsh weather conditions such as strong winds and heavy rain.

-What you will need to make a bug hotel
+What will I need to make a bug hotel?

-There are hundreds of natural materials you can use to make a bug hotel.
-Here are some of our suggestions for items you can use to make a bug hotel with.
+You can use hundreds of natural materials to make a bug hotel.
+Here are some of our suggestions:

-- Old wooden pallets are great for making a solid structure as well as providing plenty of gaps to fill.
+- Old wooden pallets are great for making a solid structure and provide plenty of gaps to fill.

 - Straw, dry leaves or dry grass.